-As part of our ongoing effort to improve your customer service experience, we want you to understand the sentiment of your caller, so that you can provide a better experience in response.
+As part of our ongoing effort to improve your customer service experience, we want you to understand the sentiment of your caller so that you can provide a better experience in response.

-In describing a caller, there are many factors that can be considered inputs into a formula that ultimately produces a sentiment score for the caller; some of these inputs are known (e.g. CSAT, mood), others are intuitive (e.g. wait time, number of open support tickets), and still more are yet to be discovered (e.g. some wildly unexpected variable that has strong predictive/correlative power).
+When describing a caller, there are many factors that can be considered as inputs into a formula that ultimately produces a sentiment score for the caller; some of these inputs are known (e.g. CSAT, mood), others are intuitive (e.g. wait time, number of open support tickets), and more are yet to be discovered (e.g. some wildly unexpected variable that has a strong predictive/correlative power).
 Although much discussion around the data itself centers on the caller, this same data can be aggregated or sliced-and-diced to support reporting at higher levels (e.g. at the phone level, call center level, geographical region, etc.).

-- Log into your Talkdesk as an Administrator.
+- Log in to your Talkdesk as an Administrator.

-- Click the 'Admin' section in the top navigation.
+- Click the Admin section in the top navigation.

-- Select the 'Preferences' tab .
+- Select the Preferences tab .

-- Scroll down to the 'Sentiment Settings' section .
+- Scroll down to the ”Sentiment Settings” section .

 - A Legal Notice will be displayed requesting you to confirm that your business can lawfully send text messages to your customers.
-Once you have read and acknowledged it, press the 'Enable Sentiment' button .
+Once you have read and acknowledged it, press the Enable Sentiment button .

 Note: It is necessary to respect the score range from 1 to 5.
 Also, including instructions to opt-out is a legal requirement for automated SMS in many countries.
 We advise you to consult your legal department regarding this matter.

-You should select here the number of days, hours or minutes that will separate each CSAT survey sent to the same customer, to avoid spamming callers with text messages if they call multiple times in a short period of time.
+9. Define a Frequency Cap to limit how often a given contact (identified by its phone number) can receive a CSAT SMS survey You should select here the number of days, hours or minutes that will separate each CSAT survey sent to the same customer (to avoid spamming callers with text messages if they call multiple times in a short period of time).